 Next-Generation Cytokine Therapy

-The Diakine™ platform is a next-generation cytokine therapy created to treat cancer and inflammatory disease based on each patient’s individual immune response.
+The Diakine™ platform is a next-generation cytokine therapy created to treat inflammatory disease and cancer based on each patient’s individual immune response.

 - Anti-inflammatory platform